-This action button serves for the purpose of generating export in JSON format.
-All CRT tables that belong to selected CRT Data Set will be serialized into JSON file for either all sectors or specific sector, and for selected years.
+This action button serves the purpose of generating export in JSON format.
+CRT data that belongs to the selected CRT Data Set will be serialized into JSON file for either all sectors or specific sector, for all or selected tables, and for selected years.